jodylim123/Tapioca/README.md

        fit="contain">

 Tapioca is scientifically known as *Manihot esculenta Crantz*.
-Named in 1766 after a botanist from Luxembourg, <span eid = "Q112261">Heinrich Johann Nepomuk von Crantz</span>, it is native to South America.[^1] The term tapioca is derived from *tipi'óka*, its Tupi language name which was spoken by natives when the Portuguese arrived in Brazil in the 1500s.[^2]  It translates to sediment or coagulant, referring to the starchy sediments obtained from tapioca.
-Around the world, the plant is also known as cassava, yuca, or manioc; locally, tapioca is known as *ubi kayu* in Malay and as *mu shu* (木薯) in Chinese.[^3]
+Named in 1766 after a botanist from Luxembourg, <span eid = "Q112261">Heinrich Johann Nepomuk von Crantz</span>, it is native to <span data-click-map-flyto="Q155">South America</span>.[^1] The term tapioca is derived from *tipi'óka*, its Tupi language name which was spoken by natives when the Portuguese arrived in Brazil in the 1500s.[^2]  It translates to sediment or coagulant, referring to the starchy sediments obtained from tapioca.
+Around the world, the plant is also known as cassava, yuca, or manioc; <span data-click-map-flyto="Q334">locally</span>, tapioca is known as *ubi kayu* in Malay and as *mu shu* (木薯) in Chinese.[^3]
 <param ve-map
-       center="Q155"
        zoom="4"
        stroke-width="0"
        show-labels>
-<span data-click-map-flyto="Q871091">British Malaya</span>

 ## Plantation Crop: Introduction into Malaya